 Annika Toth is a German-born artist and marine biologist living and

-Sustainable Seas hopes through the various innovations our project seeks to evaluate and promote that we can help reduce bycatch and entanglements.
+Sustainable Seas Technology hopes through the various innovations our work seeks to evaluate and promote that we can help reduce bycatch, lost gear, ghost fishing, and marine life entanglements.
+We also hope to help expand opportunities for fishing communities suffering from these unfortunate impacts of pot and trap fishing.